VerdiB/wp_allergenen_pro/allergens-dietary-ictoria/php/dashboard/_DOCS/README.md

 ## To-do list

 - [ ] REST API: <br>- Expand on functions in `iam-database-connect.php`, currently only changes things in `wp_allergens_dietary_ictoria_allergy` table.
+- [ ] Database Connect: <br>- Expand the database utilities, database connect and rest routes need to be split.
+The dashboard should be able to accomodate multiple plugins, thus every plugin would need its own file/directory that registers and manages everything related to those connections.

-- [ ] Split CSS: <br>- Move the CSS for sections to separate files and import them in the main page CSS file.
+- [x] Split CSS: <br>- Move the CSS for sections to separate files and import them in the main page CSS file.
 This prevents clutter and keeps the mind set of keeping things together.
-- [ ] Split JS: <br>- Same as Split CSS above.
+- [x] Split JS: <br>- Same as Split CSS above.
+(Maybe not necessary)

 ## References